-- > 2005: The City of San Diego, County of San Diego, and San Diego County Water Authority, who collectively comprise the RWMG, completed a Memorandum of Understanding (MOU) that formalized their commitment to fund, guide, and manage development and implementation of the IRWM Program. - 2006: Establishment of the Regional Advisory Committee (RAC), a collection of professionals who represent diverse groups and points of view with a stake in water management in the region.
-The RAC has met regularly since its inception and is responsible for providing input and feedback to the RWMG with regards to regional planning and funding activities. - > 2007: Wrote and adopted the 2007 San Diego IRWM Plan.
+RWMG, completed a Memorandum of Understanding (MOU) that formalized their commitment to fund, guide, and manage development and implementation of the IRWM Program.

+- 2006: Establishment of the Regional Advisory Committee (RAC), a collection of professionals who represent diverse groups and points of view with a stake in water management in the region.
+The RAC has met regularly since its inception and is responsible for providing input and feedback to the RWMG with regards to regional planning and funding activities.
+Details on the RAC, its composition and role, are provided in Chapter 6 Governance and Stakeholder Involvement. - 2007: Wrote the 2007 San Diego IRWM Plan.
 The 2007 IRWM Plan laid the groundwork for enhanced collaborative, multi-benefit water resource projects by facilitating cooperation between public agencies and non-profit organizations.
+The Plan was adopted by the Water Authority Board of Directors, County Board of Supervisors and San Diego City Council.